MrBoxik/SnowRunner-Save-Editor/README.md

 ## 💬 Note from the Creator

-> Here is my SnowRunner Save Editor that I made after losing progress in my 600-hour save — specifically in the Quebec map.
+> Here is my SnowRunner Save Editor that I made after losing progress in my 400 hour save  specifically in the Quebec map.
 >
 > All the other save editors I found online weren’t made for the newer seasons, so I made this editor that supports up to **Season 15**, and it *should* work fine for upcoming Seasons 16, 17, etc.
 >